NVQ CITY & GUILDS COURSES

 Courses cover all aspects of Horse Care, Stable Management and Horse Riding.

-Teaching takes place in our outdoor schools, around the stable yard, and in our class room.
+Teaching takes place in our new indoor riding arena, our two outdoor schools, around the stable yard, and in our class room.
 The pace of teaching is geared to individual students.

-Students get a valuable qualification at the end of the course, but also a great sense iof achievement and satisfaction.
+Students get a valuable qualification at the end of the course, but also a great sense of achievement and satisfaction.

 16-18 year olds: